 Because occupations involving physical labor dominate the local economy, Rollins is generally considered to be a blue-collar town.
 46.05% of the Rollins workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Rollins is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Rollins who work in office and administrative support (31.58%), sales jobs (10.53%), and food service (7.89%).

-Rollins is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Rollins is a great place for families with children to consider.
+First of all, many other families with children live here, making Rollins a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Rollins has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Rollins’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The per capita income in Rollins in 2022 was $78,521, which is wealthy relative to Montana and the nation.
 This equates to an annual income of $314,084 for a family of four.
 However, Rollins contains both very wealthy and poor people as well.